 Which regulator is best for you in Springfield?11/13/2018A gas regulator is a piece of equipment that moderates the gas pressure in a cylinder.
 Most cylinders have regulators that come with 2 gauges.
-Some regulators that are used on cylinders with liquefied gases, might not have a cylinder pressure gauge because the cylinder pressure adjusts only with temperature.
+Some regulators that are used on cylinders with liquefied gases, might not have a cylinder pressure gauge because the cylinder pressure changes only with temperature.
 The two most important variables that will govern whether a single stage or dual stage regulator should be utilized are droop and supply pressure effect.
 Droop is the difference in delivery pressure between zero flow and the regulators maximum gas capacity.
-Supply Pressure is the difference in delivery pressure as supply pressure decreases while the cylinder releases gas.
-A dual stage regulator displays more droop than pressure effects in Springfield, while a single stage regulator should be employed when there is little anticipation of pressure variation or when adjusting the pressure on specialty gas is infrequent and not problematic.
+Supply Pressure is the difference in delivery pressure as supply pressure drops while the cylinder releases gas.
+A dual stage regulator shows more droop than pressure effects in Springfield, while a single stage regulator should be employed when there is little anticipation of pressure variation or where occasional pressure adjustments are not problematic.
 Single stage regulators in general are best for shorter duration gas usage.
 Most manufacturers will utilize a dual stage regulator because it provides a constant delivery of pressure without warranting the occasional change in pressure.
-Both single and dual stage regulators come with 2 gauges, cylinder or inlet pressure gauge and a delivery or outlet pressure gauge.
+Both single and dual stage regulators are equipped with 2 gauges, cylinder or inlet pressure gauge and a delivery or outlet pressure gauge.
 A cylinder pressure gauge has a higher pressure range compared to a delivery pressure gauge.
 Again, whether a manufacturer decides to use a single or dual stage regulator will depend on the application.
 To find out more on which regulator is most useful for you in Springfield, please contact ILMO Products Company.